-To achieve optimum performance from the AD5722/AD5732/AD5752 over their full operating temperature range, a precision voltage reference must be used.
-Thought should be given to the selection of a precision voltage reference.
-The voltage applied to the reference inputs is used to provide a buffered positive and negative reference for the DAC cores.
+To achieve optimum performance from the AD5724/AD5734/AD5754 over the full operating temperature range of the devices, a precision voltage reference must be used.
+Thought must be given to the selection of a precision voltage reference.
+The voltage applied to the reference inputs are used to provide a buffered positive and negative reference for the DAC cores.
 Therefore, any error in the voltage reference is reflected in the outputs of the device.